gazoscalvertos/Hass-Custom-Alarm/README.md

 ## Update procedure
 Soon the component will be supported by [HASC](https://github.com/custom-components/hacs) and there will be no need to update it manually.
 However, you need to keep in ming that the component's code is loaded on Home Assistent startup and the panels' code is cached by browser.
-Therefore, evety time you upgrade no matter how, you hHAVE to clear chache of ALL of your browsers and then restart Home Assistant.
+Therefore, evety time you upgrade no matter how, you HAVE to clear chache of ALL of your browsers and then restart Home Assistant.

 Please test and provide feedback/suggestions.